Michiel-VandeVelde/Thesis/content/sota.md

 ## Related Work
 {:#sota}

-In this section we cover the related work around parsers,
-<span class="comment" data-author="RT">Remove the rest of this sentence?
-I don't understand it.
-Or maybe just remove this sentence completely, and start with the next.</span>
-while the next one provides a detailed motivation that might shed light on why some things are deemed to be related.
 We start by looking into the related work covering parsers and compilers from a theoretical perspective, afterward we list the most relevant existing parsers for SPARQL and other query languages.
 After covering the parsing itself, we take a look at common AST structures, specifically when the AST needs to support round tripping.